About Drippy Ceramics

-Coming soon to Liz Lidgett Gallery as part of the Ordinary Objects Show on March 27 are 5 new large pieces from my Drippy Ceramics series.
+Coming soon to Liz Lidgett Gallery as part of the Ordinary Magic Show on March 27 are 5 new large pieces from my Drippy Ceramics series.

 Inspired by traditional Chinese pottery and ceramics, these pieces celebrate the beauty and imperfection of objects made by human hands.